bill176/tetris/README.md

 A tribute to the classic video game implemented with Java Swing Library

 ## How to run this game?
-1. Run "compile.sh" in terminal
+1. Run "run.sh" in terminal
 2. Double click on the newly-created tetris.jar file

 ## Controls